rastorius/white-belt-exam/notes.md

 * :D - Print X placement should be printed in the right format
 * :D - Print O placement should be printed in the right format
 * :D - Print X winning should be printed in the right format
-* :| - Print O winning should be printed in the right format
+* :D - Print O winning should be printed in the right format
 * :( - Print draw should be printed in the right format

 * :( - 2 seconds between placements